corda/corda/docs/source/azure-vm-explore.rst

-Deploying a Corda Node to a Google Cloud Platform VM
+Deploying a Corda Node to an Azure Cloud Platform VM
 ====================================================

 .. contents::